Ultralight Winter Hot Tent Camping with a Standard Sled

-For starters, the workshop demoed a simple light weight and compact cone style tepee with a single middle support pole.
+For starters, the workshop demoed a simple lightweight and compact cone style diy tepee tent with a single middle support pole.
 These tents are relatively easy to create from large tarps or by sewing fabric together to create a large rectangle that we then cut a cone shape out of.
-During the workshop we handed out detailed instructions for building one of these tents.
+During the workshop we handed out detailed instructions for easily sewing your own lightweight tepee tent.

 Similar commercial tents are available from Kifaru or Titanium Goat but probably the least expensive commercial option would be to put a stove jack in the Cabelas Outback Lodge tent.
 Our experience has shown that if you burn good wood and extend your stove pipe above the tallest part of a steep walled tepee or pyramid that we rarely get spark holes in tent fabric.

 As part of the workshop we demoed creating a telescoping aluminum pole with spring buttons but also discussed alternatives that used our pulk poles or avalanche probe ski poles to replace the center pole.

 For a stove we used a Four Dog titanium stove with nesting titanium pipe.
 Even with the double pipe set the stove only weighs about nine pounds and provided storage for a hatchet and saw.
 While we have used even smaller folding stoves from other vendors, we have found the airtight nature of Four Dogs stoves to be much superior in actually controlling a burn to provide the right temperature for the hot tent.
 To demonstrate another alternative for those who want to take advantage of more storage space in the stove, we did demo using stainless steel shim stock and wire loops to create a stove pipe similar to what you can find with collapsible stoves.